 Last year, Denmark granted temporary residence permits to 6,104 refugees.
-During the course of the same 12 months, only 162 refugees voluntarily took the cash payouts that the state offers to those who are willing to return to their home countries, Berlingske reported
+During the course of the same 12 months, only 162 refugees voluntarily took the cash payouts that the state offers to those who are willing to return to their home countries, Berlingske reported on Sunday.

 The Danish Red Cross said that the numbers show that a debate about granting refugees temporary status with the hopes of sending them home again is “unrealistic”.